wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 notion of delimited continuations.
-A *delimited continuation* is a continuation whose extent is delimited by some *control delimiter*, meaning it represents the remainder of computation from a certain point up to (and possibly including) its control delimiter.
+A *delimited continuation* is a continuation whose extent is delimited by some *control delimiter*, meaning it represents the remainder of computation from a certain point up to (and possibly including) its control delimiter -- intuitively, a segment of the stack.
 An alternative to delimited continuations is undelimited continuations which represent the remainder of the *entire* program.
 Delimited continuations are preferable as they are more modular and more